LJBirch/Backend-Test/README.md

 ##### Available Endpoints

 - `/infer` (POST): For inferring images.
-You need to send an image file and an optional boolean label.
+You need to send an image.

 #### Test Images